Student Success

 View the STLCC Online Bookstore and Campus Store webpage for information about your textbooks.

 You can purchase your textbooks and course materials online at the STLCC Online Bookstore website.
-It is advised to order early as shipping textbooks can take up to five business days.
-Students are able to use financial aid and other scholarship/awards, two weeks before classes start, on the STLCC Online Bookstore website.
+It is advised to order early, as shipping textbooks can take up to five business days.
+Students are able to use financial aid and other scholarships/awards, two weeks before classes start, on the STLCC Online Bookstore website.

 To view and/or purchase your textbooks: